1jour1vin

 Serve

-AT 18°C
+At 18°C

 Open

-2 hours before decanting
+2 hours before in a carafe

 Drink before